teleporthq/teleport-documentation/component-generators/README.md

 resolver.addMapping(customMapping)
 ```

-In the example above, both `htmlMapping` and `reactMapping` define the
-`click` event, but since react is the last one that is registered, it will
-overwrite the existing html mapping.
-The generator using the resolver will now
-transform `click` events to the specific `onClick` binding.
+In the example above, both `htmlMapping` and `reactMapping` define the `click` event, but since react is the last one that is registered, it will overwrite the existing html mapping.
+The generator using the resolver will now transform `click` events to the specific `onClick` binding.

-### Component Assembly Line
+## Component Assembly Line

-The component assembly line is the abstraction that is used to allow plugging in
-more functionality on top of a base component.
-The base component is enhanced, plugin
-by plugin with additoinal code and features.
+The component assembly line is the abstraction that is used to allow plugging in more functionality on top of a base component.
+The base component is enhanced, plugin by plugin with additoinal code and features.

-Good examples of plugins are additions of prop definitons, typescript interfaces,
-style flavors or extractors to css files.
-This also allows plugin authors to build more
-specialised plugins in the future and opens the generator to community driven extensibility.
+Good examples of plugins are additions of prop definitons, typescript interfaces, style flavors or extractors to css files.
+This also allows plugin authors to build more specialised plugins in the future and opens the generator to community driven extensibility.

-An asembly line can be configured like in the example below:
+An assembly line can be configured like in the example below:

 ```ts
 const assemblyLine = new AssemblyLine();